Self-help for depression

-In addition to seeking help from someone you trust or a mental health professional, there are other things you can do to help yourself with depression.
+In addition to seeking help from someone you trust or a mental health professional, there are other ways to self help for depression.
 You might not notice a difference straight away, but practising these skills each day can help you to overcome the ‘cycle’ of depression, where feeling bad about yourself leads you to doing less and feeling worse.

 Challenge negative thoughts

 Writing down your thoughts is a good way to identify those that are making you feel down and depressed.
 Just because we think something, it doesn’t mean it’s true; so, learning how to challenge negative thinking can help your overall mood and self-esteem.